Eales96/flu-long-term-agent/README.md

 The code does not rely on any specific operating system and only requires

 ### Python Dependencies
-The code was implemented using `Python 3.11`.
+The Python code was implemented using `Python 3.11`.

 The python scripts have the following dependencies:
 ```